pywr/pywr-next/pywr-book/src/external-data/scalar-tables.md

 [//]: # (@formatter:on)

-When referencing a row-based table with multiple keys, you need to provide all the keys.
-For example, to use the

 ## Column-based scalar data tables

 Alternatively a column-based scalar data table can be used.
 Column-based scalar data tables use the column header